 - Right to adequate food is protected by producers as much as it is their responsibility

-- Compliance with social standards contributes to better working conditions and thus also to improved production conditions
+- Compliance with social standards contributes to better working conditions and thus also to improved production conditions and on the right to decent work and economic growth (SDG 8).

 - Higher resilience of the operation against hazards (natural, man-made)